passiomatic/coldsweat/README.md

 # Coldsweat

-Coldsweat is a clean-room Python clone of the [Fever RSS aggregator][f], focusing on providing a compatible API and a simple feed store based on SQLite.
+Coldsweat is a clean-room Python clone of the [Fever RSS aggregator][f], focusing on providing a compatible API and a simple feed store based on SQLite and MySQL.

 Coldsweat started as a fork of Bottle Fever by Rui Carmo.
 By now I revised most of the code and tested the feed fetcher code with hundreds of Atom and RSS feeds.